jim-reespotter/pythoncodingclub/README.md

 Projects in subfolders, with linked Google docs explaining what to do.

-DO NOT SAVE STUFF TO THIS FOLDER - IT WILL BE DELETED Save your work in a different folder or on a memorising stick
+DO NOT SAVE STUFF TO THIS FOLDER UNLESS YOU KNOW WHAT YOU ARE DOING - IT WILL BE DELETED Save your work in a different folder or on a memorising stick

 (Scratch docs links : https://drive.google.com/drive/folders/1PzsBa9UpsCj2x3Z1F5IamT715lrS1iv9?usp=sharing)